annasongmaths/curvatubes/README.md

 ## Acknowledgments

-This work has been made possible thanks to the support and trust of exceptional people, my supervisors, [Anthea Monod](https://sites.google.com/view/antheamonod/home) (1) and [Dominique Bonnet](https://www.crick.ac.uk/research/find-a-researcher/dominique-bonnet) (2), as well as [Antoniana Batsivari](https://www.researchgate.net/profile/Antoniana-Batsivari) (2) who showed the images of bone marrow vessels which inspired this work.
-Thank you!
+This work has been made possible thanks to the kind support of my supervisors, [Anthea Monod](https://sites.google.com/view/antheamonod/home) (1) and [Dominique Bonnet](https://www.crick.ac.uk/research/find-a-researcher/dominique-bonnet) (2), as well as [Antoniana Batsivari](https://www.researchgate.net/profile/Antoniana-Batsivari) (2) who showed the images of bone marrow vessels which inspired this work.

 (1) Department of Mathematics, Imperial College London \
 (2) Haematopoietic Stem Cell Laboratory, The Francis Crick Institute